 Does your s perform as expected on all browser platforms?
 Most sites are designed to operate well in Internet Explorer, working on the assumption that most users still rely on IE to access the internet.
 That really doesn't hold true any longer.

 Potential customers may be accessing your site using Google Chrome, Firefox, or Safari.
 Make sure your site is fully functional and compatible across a number of popular browsers.
 Test your site on a variety of browsers, and make changes where necessary.

 Making the Final Conversion Quick and Painless

 Whether the final conversion is a retail sale or a request for information, consider just what is required from your visitor to finish the transaction.
 Many sites make the cardinal mistake of asking for far too much information from users before a transaction can be completed.

 For example, if the user has supplied an e-mail address, then you have their contact information, and there is really no need to ask for a home phone and a work phone.
 It is surplus information, and it only slows down the final conversion process.

-Remember what we said about reducing obstacles?
+Remember what I said about reducing obstacles?
 Information mining can be of value, but it can also deter a user from completing a conversion.
-It might just give your visitor too much time to change their mind about competing the transaction.
+It might just give your visitor too much time to change their mind about completing the transaction.

 Make your site informative and easy to navigate, and keep the path to final conversion well marked and clear of obstacles.
-Now you are well on your way to increasing your conversions!
+Then, you will be well on your way to increasing your conversions!